Using the network features

 As long as you encounter a person within your app’s user interface, e.g. the web interface on your home server, or your mobile app, you can just click “follow” and you won’t notice a difference if that person is on your server or not.

 However if you come across someone’s public profile hosted on a different server, there’s an obstacle: That server sees you as just another anonymous visitor.
 Not to worry!
 You can simply copy the URL of that profile, or of one of their posts, and then paste that URL into the search function.

 If you are visiting a public page on another Mastodon site, see Using Mastodon outside of your site.

 Mastodon's basic search allows logged-in users to find toots containing a specific hashtag, or to load a user or status directly if they know the URL or address.
 Searching for a term will show profiles whose username or display name contains that term, as well as hashtags that match or contain that term.

 Admins may optionally install full-text search.
-Mastodon’s full-text search allows logged-in users to find results from their own toots, their favourites, and their mentions.
+Mastodon’s full-text search allows logged-in users to find results from their own toots, their favourites, their bookmarks and their mentions.
 It deliberately does not allow searching for arbitrary strings in the entire database, in order to reduce the risk of abuse by people searching for controversial terms to find people to dogpile.

 The following operators are supported:

 - “exact phrases” will try to find the term inside the quote marks.
 This allows looking only for direct matches, such as

 "look at my cluckers"to find posts explicitly telling you to look at someone's cluckers.